Origin myth: Founding myth

-Beginning in protohistorical times many civilizations and kingdoms adopted some version of a heroic model national origin myth, including the Hittites and Zhou dynasty in the Bronze Age; the Scythians, Wusun, Romans and Goguryeo in Antiquity; Turks and Mongols during the Middle Ages; and the Dzungar Khanate in the late Renaissance.
+Beginning in prehistorical times, many civilizations and kingdoms adopted some version of a heroic model national origin myth, including the Hittites and Zhou dynasty in the Bronze Age; the Scythians, Wusun, Romans and Goguryeo in antiquity; Turks and Mongols during the Middle Ages; and the Dzungar Khanate in the early modern period.

 In the founding myth of the Zhou dynasty in China, Lady Yuan makes a ritual sacrifice to conceive, then becomes pregnant after stepping into the footprint of the King of Heaven.
 She gives birth to a son, Hou Ji, whom she leaves alone in dangerous places where he is protected by sheep, cattle, birds, and woodcutters.
 Convinced that he is a supernatural being, she takes him back and raises him.
 When he grows to adulthood, he takes the position of Master of Horses in the court of Emperor Yao, and becomes successful at growing grains, gourds and beans.
 According to the legend, he becomes founder of the Zhou dynasty after overthrowing the evil ruler of Shang.

 Like other civilizations, the Scythians also claimed descent from the son of the god of heaven.
 One day, the daughter of the god of the Dnieper River stole a young man's horses while he was herding his cattle, and forced him to lie with her before returning them.
 From this union, she conceived three sons, giving them their father's greatbow when they came of age.
 The son who could draw the bow would become king.
 All tried, but only the youngest was successful.
 On his attempt, three golden objects fell from the sky: a plow and yoke, a sword, and a cup.
 When the eldest two tried to pick them up, fire prevented them.
 After this, it was decided the youngest son, Scythes, would become king, and his people would be known as Scythians.